Torture during the Algerian War: Other testimony and descriptions

 Henri Alleg, director of the Alger Républicain newspaper and of the Algerian Communist Party (PCA), who himself had been tortured, denounced it in La Question (Minuit, 1958), which sold 60,000 copies in one day.
 The title of his book referred to the Inquisition, who was said to put people "to the question."
-Alleg's book detailed the various torture methods, which included the infamous gégène, an electricity generator initially used for telephones, sleep deprivation, and truth serums, etc. Beside torturing actual suspects, the French military also buried alive old men.
+Alleg's book detailed the various torture methods, which included the infamous gégène, an electricity generator initially used for telephones, sleep deprivation, and truth serums, etc. Besides torturing actual suspects, the French military also buried alive old men.

 Benoist Rey's book Les égorgeurs was also censored in April 1961.
 In the same year, he denounced torture as a "habitual repressive method, systematic, official, and massive."

 According to an article of Verité Liberté published in 1961, "In the Ameziane farm, a CRA (Centre de renseignement et d'action, Information and Action Center) of Constantine it is practiced on "industrial scale".
 The suspects were arrested during raids, after having been denounced.
 Suspects were divided into two groups, those immediately interrogated and those who would be forced to wait a bit.
 The latter were deprived of food for from two to eight days in a blatant violation of the 1949 Geneva Conventions."

 According to historian R. Branche, torture would begin with the systematic stripping of the victim.
 Beating was combined with many different techniques, among them hanging by the feet or hands, water torture, torture by electric shock, and rape.
 It was described by "Verité Liberté":

 The interrogatories is done in accordance with the provisional guide of the intelligence agent (Guide provisoire de l'officier de renseignement, OR), chapter IV: first, the officer questions the prisoner in the "traditional" manner, hitting him with fist and kicking him.
 Then follows torture: hanging..., water torture..., electricity..., burning (using cigarettes, etc.)...
 Cases of prisoners who were driven insane were frequent...
 Between interrogation sessions, the suspects are imprisoned without food in cells, some of which were small enough to impede lying down.
 We must point out that some of them were very young teenagers and others old men of 75, 80 years or more.